Sewing Safety Tips

 - Heads up

-Keep your head up while you're sewing on the sewing
+Keep your head up while you're sewing on the machine.
+The metal

 - Watch your hands